shardus/website-docs.shardus.com/pages/docs/api/configuration/logs.md

 }
 ```

-> Setting the level of all the log categories to `"fatal"` will drastically reduce the amount of logs generated and give your application a slight boost in speed.
+> Setting the level of all the log categories to `fatal` will drastically reduce the amount of logs generated and give your application a slight boost in speed.